Difference Between Cocaine and Heroin: Compare the Risks

 It’s important to know the difference between cocaine and heroin, particularly in Florida where both substances have had a big influence on local communities

-some pills and a needle on a blue surface
+some pills, white powder and a needle on a blue surface

 The difference between heroin and cocaine can be visible in some key physical signs of addiction.